 From beginners to well-seasoned experts, Wales is perfect for canoe and kayaking holidays.
 With mountain lakes, shady canals and wild coastline there's plenty to choose from.
-If you're looking for socially distanced activities, getting outdoors on the water is ideal.
 Just enjoy the ride.

 What to bring for a kayak boating trip